How New York could dramatically increase its public space

 It also could be filling a need.
 Though often depicted in movies and television shows as a city of dark alleyways, Manhattan actually has very few of them.
 If added, they could provide a rich new source of public space for a growing city.
 Chen says continued development in the city is putting stresses on the public realm.
 “What we see with the overload of cars on the streets and with overload capacity on some of the sidewalks, it’s just not enough,” he says.

 Making something like this work is technically already possible.
-Chen points to the development that zoning rules allow in cities like New York, known as floor-area ratio, which dictates how high a developer can build on a given site.
-By allowing building owners to shift some of that floor area ratio – reducing the amount of surface they build on in exchange for “air rights” to develop taller, more valuable buildings – the city could carve out room on the ground for this new public space.
+Chen points to the development that zoning rules allow in cities like New York, known as floor area ratio, which dictates how high a developer can build on a given site.
+By allowing building owners to shift some of that floor area ratio—reducing the amount of surface they build on in exchange for “air rights” to develop taller, more valuable buildings—the city could carve out room on the ground for this new public space.

 ODA has shown that it can work.
-In two new construction projects – one built, and one nearing city approval – the firm has designed mixed use projects that cut out developable space from their footprints to create new, interwoven public and semi-public spaces.
+In two new construction projects—one built, and one nearing city approval—the firm has designed mixed-use projects that cut out developable space from their footprints to create new, interwoven public and semi-public spaces.

 In Bushwick, ODA’s Denizen project is a 900-unit luxury rental development with a nearly 18,000-square-foot public park running through it, along with a series of semi-public courtyards that can be accessed by non-residents during the day.
 Chen says the concept led to a lot of concern from the city, from the developer and the local community who all worried that opening up the space to the public would lead to safety problems.
-But he says the activity in these spaces means there are “more eyes” on them, which creates a safer environment.
+But he says the activity in these spaces means there are more eyes on them, which creates a safer environment.

 For a five-block mixed use project in the works in Queens, ODA has expanded on this idea, slicing the development area with a public park that will bisect buildings and carve out retail-lined courtyards on what would otherwise be interior sections of the city block.
 Roughly a quarter of the land will be set aside as open space.
 “This is a step on the way to what we’re proposing right now,” Chen says.